jbejjani2022/InferBiomechanics/README.md

 First, run `pip3 install -r requirements.txt`

-There are several tasks you might want to run, all of which can be accessed from the command line entrypoint, `src/cli/main.py`
+There are several tasks you might want to run, all of which can be accessed from the command line entrypoint, `src/cli/main.py`.
+To run `main.py`, you'll need to be in the `src` directory.

 ### Training a Model